MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

 .. py:class:: apsimNGpy.core.experimentmanager.ExperimentManager

-   This class runs APSIM Experiments with pure factors or permutations.
-You first need to initiate the instance of this
-       class and then initialize the experiment itself with: :meth:`init_experiment`, which creates a new experiment from the suggested base simulation and ``permutation`` type
+       This class inherits methods and attributes from: :class:`~apsimNGpy.core.apsim.ApsimModel` to manage APSIM Experiments with pure factors or permutations.
+You first need to initiate the instance of this class and then initialize the experiment itself with: :meth:`init_experiment`, which creates a new experiment from the suggested base simulation and ``permutation`` type

    List of Documented Attributes:
    __________________________________